Embodied Task Planning via Graph-Informed Action Generation with Large Language Models: Appendix

-Similar to the synchronous mode, the asynchronous mode also consists of 10 task types.
+Similar to the synchronous mode, the asynchronous mode consists of 10 task types.
 For each type, 10 starting environments are generated using the benchmark-provided seeds, yielding a total of 100 tasks.
 A key distinction in this mode is the capability to interleave actions; for example, because boiling water requires 3 time steps, the agent can execute other operations during this interval.
-A detailed description of each task type is provided in Table~\ref{tbl:robo_async_receipe}, with task horizon ranging from 19 - 82 steps.
-Table~\ref{tbl:robo_async_app_qwen}.~\ref{tbl:robo_async_app_gemini}.~\ref{tbl:robo_async_app_ds} shows the performance comparison between \name\ and baseline frameworks on Qwen3-235B-A22B-Instruct-2507-FP8, Gemini-2.5-Flash and DeepSeek-R1-FP4.
+A detailed description of each task type is provided in Table~\ref{tbl:robo_async_receipe}, with task horizons ranging from 19-82 steps.

-\subsection{ALFWorld}
+\subsubsection{ALFWorld}

-ALFWorld is an embodied planning benchmark comprising both training and evaluation splits.
-For our analysis, we utilize the evaluation set, which consists of 134 tasks spanning six distinct categories, as detailed in Table~\ref{tbl:alfworld_app_des}.
-Task horizons range from 5 to 15 steps.
-Unlike Robotouille, ALFWorld environments are partially observable, necessitating active exploration by the agent; consequently, pure Chain-of-Thought (CoT) prompting is excluded as it lacks the requisite feedback loop for exploration.
-Following the ReCAP~\cite{zhangz2025recap} protocol, we enforce a maximum episode length of 50 steps.
-Detailed performance comparisons between \name\ and baseline frameworks are presented in Tables~\ref{tbl:alf_app_qwen_235}, \ref{tbl:alf_app_gemini}, and \ref{tbl:alf_app_ds} for the Qwen3-235B-A22B-Instruct-2507-FP8, Gemini-2.5-Flash, and DeepSeek-R1-FP4 models.
-Due to the partial observability of these environments, bounded lookahead is disabled for these experiments; however, the framework continuously aggregates observations from each interaction on-the-fly and utilizes the graph-in-graph structure to detect and mitigate repeated loops.
+The evaluation set consists of 134 tasks across 6 types with horizons of 5--15 steps, detailed in Table~\ref{tab:alfword_details}.